1Manasseh was 12 years old when he began to reign, and he reigned 55 years in Jerusalem.

 21Amon was 22 years old when he began to reign, and he reigned two years in Jerusalem.

-22He did what was evil in the eyes of Yahweh, as Manasseh his father had done; and Amon sacrificed to all the engraved images that Manasseh his father had made, and served them.
+22He did what was evil in the eyes of Yahweh, as Manasseh his father had done.
+And Amon sacrificed to all the carved images that Manasseh his father had made, and served them.

 23He did not humble himself before Yahweh as Manasseh his father had humbled himself, but as for Amon, he increased his wrongdoing more and more.

 24His servants conspired against him and put him to death in his own house.

 25But the people of the land struck down all those who had conspired against King Amon, and the people of the land made Josiah his son king in his place.